How to Dehydrate Potatoes – Dehydrating Potatoes, A Step-by-Step Guide

 Step 2.
 Preparing the Dehydrator for Dehydrating Potatoes

-We will use the removable fruit roll sheet inserts on our Nesco FD-75A food dehydrator.
-They have over 3000 customer reviews with an average rating of 4.6 stars out of 5, which is evidence of a great product; check them out here.
+We will use these removable Nesco fruit roll sheet inserts on our food dehydrator for today’s project.
+They have over 3000 customer reviews with an average rating of 4.5 stars out of 5, which is evidence of a great product.
+Check out other Nesco food dehydrator products here.

 Spread the diced potatoes over the fruit roll sheet inserts in a single layer.